THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 removal is required with the MM1 form.

-6. The MM-1 Form will be sent to Inventory Control by Materials Management for further processing.
+6. The MM-1 Form will be sent to Inventory Control by Logistics Management for further processing.

 7. Inventory Control will update the inventory records upon receiving the completed MM-1 Form.